Maybe you’ve had a YouTube channel for a while but haven’t seen much traction, or, you’ve just launched your first video. So now what?

 So, who is to the blame for TV’s slow death?
 YouTube.

 Unless you’ve been hiding under a rock for the past 13 years, then you already know about YouTube.
-YouTube boils down to one simple concept: video sharing.
-YouTube’s free video sharing platform allows individuals and businesses to upload and share their videos with the world.
+YouTube as a social media platform boils down to one simple concept: video sharing.
+YouTube’s free social media video sharing platform allows individuals and businesses to upload and share their videos with the world.

 Today, YouTube has 1.8 billion active monthly users and 1 billion hours of videos are being watched per day, according to TechCrunch.
 Chances are your potential customers are already on YouTube just waiting for your videos to reach them.

-But before you start producing video after video, you should ask yourself these three important questions:
+But before you start producing YouTube video after YouTube video, you should ask yourself these three important questions:

 In the remainder of this article, we will be focusing on the third topic, and arguably the most important – promotion.